-Pilots are taught to understand and speak the required numbers, words and phrases used in aviation during their pilot training.
-Using communication training aids and simulators as real life communications helps pilots learn what is expected to be heard and what to say back in reply to ATC.
+Pilots are taught to understand and speak the required numbers, words, and phrases used in aviation during their pilot training.
+Using communication training aids and simulators as real-life communications helps pilots learn what is expected to be heard and what to say back in reply to ATC.

 Learning to talk ‘Aviation’ can be one of the most daunting and hardest things a student pilot has to overcome to become a pilot.
-But with time and practice 90% of all the instructions you hear will make sense to a pilot, however there are times when even experienced pilots get stumped by a request from air traffic control (ATC).
+But with time and practice 90% of all the instructions you hear will make sense to a pilot, however, there are times when even experienced pilots get stumped by a request from air traffic control (ATC).

-Careful consideration was given to selecting words that sound completely different to one another and the pronunciation of words and letters was developed to help pilots with strong accents be understood by other pilots and air traffic controllers when flying into another country.
+Careful consideration was given to selecting words that sound completely different from one another and the pronunciation of words and letters was developed to help pilots with strong accents be understood by other pilots and air traffic controllers when flying into another country.